-KPI-ID KPI-4.4 Goal 10ms Name Detection time of less than 10 ms Leader ST Scope UC3 Description Detection time for the respective detection mechanisms should be below 10ms.
-Mapping to measurement points Component release (task 4.3) and integration (task 5.6) of the Local Embedded Analytics component in the SEMIOTICS framework Methodology ST-I defined the Detection Time as the time in which Local Embedded Analytics in ST-I FW perform all the needed phases to identify if the input data could be a change or not.
+KPI-ID KPI-4.4 Goal 10ms

+Name Detection time of less than 10 ms 5

+Leader ST Scope UC3

+Description Detection time for the respective detection mechanisms should be below 10ms. ıld be below 10ms.

+Mapping to measurement points Component release (task 4.3) and integration (task 5.6) of the Local Embedded Analytics component in the SEMIOTICS framework

+Methodology ST-I defined the Detection Time as the time in which Local Embedded Analytics in ST-I FW perform all the needed phases to identify if the input data could be a change or not.
 For this experiment ST-I count Detection Time on the ST Nucleo F401 board using ST-I FW with an ESN model.

 Baseline 10ms

-3.4.5 BASELINE IMPROVEMENT OF 20% ADAPTATION TIME
+3.4.5.
+BASELINE IMPROVEMENT OF 20% ADAPTATION TIME

-KPI-ID KPI-4.5 Goal 20% Name Baseline improvement of 20% adaptation time Leader ST Scope UC3 Description The adaptation response time baseline of each domain. e should bring at least a 20% improvement over the Mapping to measurement points Component release (task 4.3) and integration (task 5.6) of the Local Embedded Analytics component in the SEMIoTICS framework Methodology ST-I defined the Minimum Adaptation Time as the time in which a model can make the inference process on the input data.
+KPI-ID KPI-4.5 Goal 20%

+Name Baseline improvement of 20% adaptation time

+Leader ST Scope UC3

+Description The adaptation response time should bring at least a 20% improvement over the baseline of each domain.
+Mapping to measurement points Component release (task 4.3) and integration (task 5.6) of the Local Embedded Analytics component in the SEMIoTICS framework Methodology ST-I defined the Minimum Adaptation Time as the time in which a model can make the inference process on the input data.
 For this experiment ST-I will use: Neural model 1: type: Autoencoder neurons: 18 (for the encoder) inputs: 50 (this is set as observation window size since autoencoder is a non-recursive neural network) Neural model 2: type: Echo State Network neurons: 35 (for the reservoir) inputs: 3 (tri-axial accelerometer at each instant at the input) For this experiment ST-I will compare the two models on the ST Nucleo F401 board counting the time from the input data to the output predictions.
 Baseline Neural model 1 (Autoencoder) adaptation time.

-3.4.6 DEVELOPMENT OF NEW SECURITY MECHANISMS/CONTROLS
+3.4.6.
+DEVELOPMENT OF NEW SECURITY MECHANISMS/CONTROLS

-KPI-ID KPI-4.6 Goal 3 Name Development of new security mechanisms/controls Leader UP/FORTH/STS/CTTC Scope UC1, UC2 UC1, UC2 Description Development of a minimum of 3 new security mechanisms/controls enabling the secure management of smart devices and sensors over programmable industrial networks.
+KPI-ID KPI-4.6 Goal 3 Name Development of new securit y mechanisms/controls Leader UP/FORTH/STS/CTTC Scope UC1, UC2 Description Development of a minimum of 3 new security mechanisms/controls enabling the secure management of smart devices and sensors over programmable industrial networks.
 Mapping to measurement points Pattern Engine (Backend, Network, Field), Security Managers (Backend, Network, Field), SFC Manager + Security Service Functions.
 The setup includes VMs that host the pattern, security managers and SFC related components.
 Also, smart objects which are necessary for the use case scenarios will be part of the setup in order to implement their management and control with additional security mechanisms that were not attainable on their own, due to their limitation to computational and energy resources.
+Methodology The communication for the management of the smart devices and sensors will be extended with security mechanisms.
+These extensions will be in the form of forcing the communication to be controlled by the Security Manager as well as creating appropriate paths derived from the Service Function Chains that will be composed by Security Service Functions.
+This can be checked by providing the implementations well as the results from successful integration of the execution of the mechanisms in at least a lab test or in one of the use cases of the project.
+Baseline N/A (simply the implemented d security controls are being g counted)